 Robert S. Morison Library

 The Robert S. Morison Library of the Hastings Center supports the research interests of Hastings, its Fellows, the visiting scholars program, and the general public (by appointment).
 Established in 1970, the library is the oldest bioethics collection of its kind.
 Housed in what was originally constructed in 1955 as the gymnasium for The Malcolm Gordon School, the library contains more than 9,000 books, journals, and audio visual materials.
 The card catalog can be accessed here.
-Users on site can search the Ebsco Discovery Service.
+Users on site may use the following databases:

 The Hastings Center’s archives are stored at the National Library of Medicine.
 A description of the collection can be located here.
 Email inquiries concerning the archives should be directed firstname.lastname@example.org.